 - Leadership- looking at what collaboration and partnerships mean.
-Discussing transition/change characteristics and planning for positive responses to changes. - Communication continuing to use class discussion and evaluation criteria to help the students appreciate the standards for communication in nursing.
+Discussing transition/change characteristics and planning for positive responses to changes.
+Discussing risk-taking as it relates to the role of the nurse and leadership. - Communication continuing to use class discussion and evaluation criteria to help the students appreciate the standards for communication in nursing.
 Interviewing of members of health care team and lay personnel. - Systematic inquiry using questioning in class/clinical area and student feedback to help students think critically and reflect on their thinking; looking at evidence-based practice, nursing models/theories, and analyzing ethical and legal issues. - Professionalism taught directly in class and emphasized in considering class conduct rules; looking at professional associations and unions and health promotion in acute care settings.